Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion

-Decoupling TTS into T2S and S2A requires training two models of similar size, and applying two steps of inference, which greatly increases the compute requirements and latency.
-Therefore, we suggest an end-to-end text-to-acoustic model (T2A) which predicts the acoustic features directly from the text and the speaker prompt.
-The T2A model predicts the semantic and acoustic features in parallel, where the semantic token prediction is an auxiliary task that allows conditioning on contextual information and provides a stopping condition.
-We add an additional prediction MLP to predict the discrete semantic tokens.
-We adopt the delay pattern suggested by \citep{Musicgen} such that every acoustic token $x_i$ can be predicted based on the semantic token $w_i$.
-Define $r_i=(w_i, x_{i-1})$, we extract contextual features from our transformer backbone, based on the text and speaker prompt $z_i = \Theta(t,s,r_1,...r_i)$, which is used to predict $w_{i+1}$ using the cross-entropy loss $L_s$ and $x_{i}$ using the diffusion loss $L_a$.
-We weigh the two losses to $\mathcal{L} = \alpha\mathcal{L}_a+(1-\alpha)\mathcal{L}_s$.
-We halt the generation after the semantic prediction head samples an EOS token.
-We note that the audio duration is predicted on the-fly based on the model's predictions, unlike most diffusion-based TTS models, where the audio duration is predetermined.
+For each autoregressive step $i$, we extract contextual features from our transformer backbone, based on the text and speaker prompt $z_i = \Theta(t,s,r_1,...r_i)$, which is used to predict $w_{i+1}$ using the cross-entropy loss $L_s$ by the MLP head, and $x_{i}$ using the diffusion loss $L_a$ by the diffusion head (see the system overview in Figure~\ref{fig:text_to_acoustic}).
+We halt the generation once the semantic prediction head samples an EOS token.
+We note that audio duration is predicted on the-fly based on the model's predictions, unlike most diffusion-based TTS models, where the audio duration is predetermined.